square/Valet/README.md

 Now the bad news: the Swift Valet API has slight differences from the Objective-C Valet API.
 You may have noticed a few of the differences in the sample code above, but here's a rundown of the changes that may affect you.

 1. Initializers have changed in both Swift and Objective-C - both languages use class methods now, which felt more semantically honest (a lot of the time you're not instantiating a new Valet, you're re-accessing one you've already created).
-[See example usage above](#Basic-Initialization).
+[See example usage above](#basic-initialization).
-2. `VALSynchronizableValet` (which allowed keychains to be synced to iCloud) has been replaced by a `Valet.iCloudValet(with:accessibility:)`  (or `+iCloudValetWithIdentifier:accessibility:` in Objective-C).
-[See examples above](#Sharing-Secrets-Across-Devices-with-iCloud).
+2. `VALSynchronizableValet` (which allowed keychains to be synced to iCloud) has been replaced by a `Valet.iCloudValet(with:accessibility:)`  (or `+[VALValet iCloudValetWithIdentifier:accessibility:]` in Objective-C).
+[See examples above](#sharing-secrets-across-devices-with-icloud).
 3. `setObject(_:forKey:)` has become `set(object:forKey:)` in Swift.
 The Objective-C API `-setObject:forKey:` remains the same.
 4. `setString(_:forKey:)` has become `set(string:forKey:)` in Swift.
 The Objective-C API `-setString:forKey:` remains the same.
 5. `SecureEnclaveValet` and `SinglePromptSecureEnclaveValet` data retrieval methods now return a single enum [SecureEnclave.Result](Sources/SecureEnclave.swift#L28) rather than using an `inout` boolean to signal whether a user cancelled.
 The Objective-C API remains the same.